datanav/docs/technical/tripletex-superoffice.rst

 =================================
-Tripletex to Superoffice Dataflow
+Tripletex to SuperOffice Dataflow
 =================================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Tripletex to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Tripletex to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Tripletex Contact to Superoffice Person
+Tripletex Contact to SuperOffice Person
 ---------------------------------------
-Every Tripletex Contact will be synchronized with a Superoffice Person.
+Every Tripletex Contact will be synchronized with a SuperOffice Person.

-If a matching Superoffice Person already exists, the Tripletex Contact will be merged with the existing one.
+If a matching SuperOffice Person already exists, the Tripletex Contact will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

-A Tripletex Contact will merge with a Superoffice Person if one of the following property combinations match:
+A Tripletex Contact will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - email
      - Emails.Value

-Once a link between a Tripletex Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a Superoffice Person:
+The following properties are synchronized between a Tripletex Contact and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - customer.id
      - Contact.ContactId
      - "integer"